 Related: One Month Declutter Plan

-If you plan to sell in future sales, consider storing items into a cold-weather bin and a warm-weather bin (vs size or gender) as it will save you time when pulling out items later.
+If you plan to sell in future sales, consider storing items in a cold-weather bin and a warm-weather bin (vs size or gender) as it will save you time when pulling out items later.

 7. Use Ziplock or Zipper Bags to Keep Items with Multiple Pieces Together

-If you find that you have several pieces in a set or tiny items (such as socks), you can keep them together easily by placing them into ziplock style bags.
+If you find that you have several pieces in a set or tiny items (such as socks), you can keep them together easily by placing them into ziplock-style bags.